manatlan/reqman/README.md

 Now, you can edit your rml file, and try the things available in this [tuto](https://github.com/manatlan/reqman/blob/master/examples/tuto.yml).
-Organize your tests as you want : you can make many requests in a rml file, you can make many files with many requests, you can make folders which contain many rml files.
+Organize your tests as you want : you can make many requests in a rml file, you can make many files with many requests, you can make folders which contain many rml files. _Reqman_ will not scan sub-folders starting with "_" or ".".

 _reqman_ will return an _exit code_ which contains the number of KO tests : 0 if everything is OK, or -1 if there is a trouble (tests can't be runned) : so it's easily scriptable in your automated workflows !